WICG/sanitizer-api/explainer.md

 ## Open questions:

 - Defaults: If no filter is supplied, do the safe methods have any filtering other than the baseline?
-- Defaults: All of these are new methods without legacy usage.
-Would DSD parsing default to `true`?
-(Probably.
-Decision lies with WHATWG.)
+(For further discussion, see #188.)
 - Should the filter config be a separate object, or should it be a plain dictionary?
-  - Reasons pro dictionary:
-     - Simpler.
-  - Reasons pro object:
-     - Allows to pre-process the config and to amortize the cost over many calls.
-     - Allows adding other useful config operations, like introspection.
+(As-is, it should probably be a dictionary.
+An object would require either compelling performance numbers, or a compelling operation that would only work with a pre-processed dictionary.)
 - Exact filter options syntax.
 I'm assuming this will follow the discussion in
   #181.
 - Naming is TBD.
 Here I'm trying to follow the preferences expressed in the